material-components/material-components-android/docs/theming/Motion.md

   window.exitTransition = exit

   // TODO: Add a reenter transition in the backwards direction to animate
-  // ActivityB out and ActivityA back in in the opposite direction.
+  // Activity B out and Activity A back in in the opposite direction.

   super.onCreate(savedInstanceState)
   setContentView(R.layout.activity_a)